-Strawberry Rhubarb Mocktail, a refreshing non-alcoholic cocktail alternative to happy hour.
+Strawberry Rhubarb Mocktail, a refreshing zero proof, non-alcoholic happy hour.

 When I think back to my trip to Italy, my most vivid memory isn’t seeing the famous buildings up close or exploring the gorgeous countryside or even gorging myself on all the delicious pasta and gelato.